-Council Approval: May Be Required, especially for long trips
+Council Approval: May Be Required, especially for long trips Activity Permitted for: D B J C S A

 About Bicycling

 Cycling is a fun activity that girls can enjoy their entire lives.
 As with all activities, progression through skill building and conditioning are very important.
 Long day cycling trips, mountain and road biking, and long-distance cycling trips can be strenuous.
 The terrain may be difficult.
 Girls must also carry more gear and supplies than on short day trips.
 For this type of cycling, it is essential for girls to have opportunities to condition themselves beforehand.
 When training for lengthy bicycle trips, set realistic goals for mileage.
 Plan to gradually increase the distance.
 For instance, one week aim to ride ten miles and strive for 15 the next.